 Where you should plan to launch your boat and hit the water will depend on what area of Kansas state you plan on visiting.
-But to help you get the ball rolling, we thought we’d mention just a few of our favorite places to hit the water to go boating in Kansas.
-These waterways are popular for a reason: Cheney Reservoir, El Dorado Lake, Tuttle Creek Lake, Perry Lake and Pomona Lake.
+But to help you get the ball rolling, we thought we’d mention just a few of our favorite places.
+These waterways are popular for a reason.
+Visit Cheney Reservoir, El Dorado Lake, Tuttle Creek Lake, Perry Lake and Pomona Lake.

 El Dorado Lake is located on Walnut River just northeast of El Dorado.
 It is managed by the U.S. Army Corps of Engineers and it is used for flood control, recreation and water supply.
 The Kansas Department of Wildlife, Parks and Tourism manages boating on the reservoir surface and local fisheries.

 El Dorado Lake is open for sport fishing.
-Fish species in the lake include blue and channel catfish, rainbow trout, walleye, white bass, white crappie, and wiper.
-Game animals living on the land around the reservoir include beavers, bobcats, coyoes, deer, doves, pheasants, prairie chickens, quail, rabbits, squirrles, and turkeys.
+Fish species in the lake include blue and channel catfish, and rainbow trout.
+Walleye, white bass, white crappie, and wiper are also plentiful.
+Game animals live on the land around the reservoir.
+They include beavers, bobcats, coyoes, deer, doves, pheasants, prairie chickens, quail, rabbits, squirrles, and turkeys.

 Pomona State Park is accessible from the lake and is managed by the Kansas Department of Wildlife, Parks and Tourism.
 The park includes campsites, beaches, boat ramps, fish cleaning stations and picnic grounds.
 There are marinas at both sides of the lake and offer fueling, mooring facilities, and other services.

-The large lake is perfect for tow water sports, and due to the prevailing winds offer excellent conditions for wind sports.
+The large lake is perfect for tow water sports.
+Due to the prevailing winds offer excellent conditions for wind sports.

-Turtle Creek Lake is located at the northern section of the Flint Hills and attracts over 2 million guests each year to enjoy the endless recreational opportunities provided by the vast lake and surrounding landscape.
+Turtle Creek Lake is located at the northern section of the Flint Hills and attracts over 2 million guests each year.
+Guests enjoy the endless recreational opportunities provided by the vast lake and surrounding landscape.

-Turtle Creek Lake includes 11 parks, a marina, 10,900 acreas of water and 20,000 acres of surrounding land providing many outdoor recreations with boating, fishing and hiking being the most popular.
+Turtle Creek Lake includes 11 parks, a marina, 10,900 acreas of water and 20,000 acres of surrounding land.
+The lake provides many outdoor recreations with boating, fishing and hiking being the most popular.

 Power boaters on Tuttle Creek Lake will enjoy the lake’s large main body of water on calm days for water skiing and pleasure boating.
 Canoeists and kayakers will find River Pond below the dam a perfect place for paddling.
 The state park offers canoe, kayak, and paddleboat rentals.